What do you learn with Piper?

 Free downloadable content

-Build an array of buttons and switches using parallel circuitry to navigate your way across giant mushrooms.
+Build an array of buttons and switches to navigate your way across giant mushrooms.

-Build a LED light on a breadboard to help Piperbot locate lost treasure and learn about outputs.
+Build a LED light to help Piperbot locate lost treasure and learn about outputs.

-After installing a switch, Piperbot can now blow up blocks with TNT with just a button as you explore input devices.
+After installing a switch, Piperbot can now blow up blocks with TNT.

-Understand polarity to build a buzzer and use sound inputs to make it across a disappearing bridge.
+Build a buzzer to make it across a disappearing bridge.

 Yes, everything to run Piper is complete with your purchase, including the Raspberry Pi, the computer screen, and our PiperUniverse software!